apache/tinkerpop/gremlin-dotnet/README.md

 documentation is applicable to all variants and that users moving between development languages can easily adopt the Gremlin variant for that language.

-**NOTE** that versions suffixed with "-rc" are considered release candidates (i.e. pre-alpha, alpha, beta, etc.) and thus for early testing purposes only.
+__NOTE__ that versions suffixed with "-rc" are considered release candidates (i.e. pre-alpha, alpha, beta, etc.) and thus for early testing purposes only.
+These releases are not suitable for production.

 [tk]: https://tinkerpop.apache.org
 [gremlin]: https://tinkerpop.apache.org/gremlin.html